Selective Randomization Inference for Adaptive Experiments: Introduction

 Selective inference seeks valid inference on potential findings that are discovered after viewing the data \parencite{benjaminiSelectiveInferenceSilent2020}.
 Several notions of ``validity'' (or selective risks) have been considered.
-The notion with the longest history is familywise error, also known as simultaneous inference, dating back to the methods of \textcite{tukeyComparingIndividualMeans1949} and \textcite{scheffeAnalysisVariance1959}.
+The notion with the longest history is familywise error, also known as simultaneous inference, which dates back to the well known methods of \textcite{tukeyComparingIndividualMeans1949} and \textcite{scheffeAnalysisVariance1959}.
 Although simultaneous inference is often associated with multiple hypothesis testing, it can also be applied to post-model selection problems \parencite{berkValidPostselectionInference2013}.
 A more lenient notion of risk is the average error rate over the selected; examples include the false discovery rate \parencite{benjaminiControllingFalseDiscovery1995} and the false coverage-statement rate \parencite{benjaminiFalseDiscoveryRate2005a}.
-A third notion, which is the one we use in the proposed selective randomization test, is the conditional post-selection error \parencite{fithian_optimal_2017}.
-Interest in this approach has surged recently after successful applications to the model selection problem \parencite{lee_exact_2016}; see \textcite{kuchibhotla_post-selection_2022} for a recent review.
+A third notion, which is the one used in our proposed selective randomization test, is the conditional post-selection error \parencite{fithian_optimal_2017}.
+Interest in this approach has surged after successful applications to the model selection problem \parencite{lee_exact_2016}; see \textcite{kuchibhotla_post-selection_2022} for a recent review.

 \Cref{fig:cycles} illustrates how adaptive experiments and selective inference refine Box's linear process of conjecture-design-experiment-analysis (\Cref{fig:box}).
 In adaptive experiments, preliminary data from the experiment are used to modify the experimental design (\Cref{fig:rar}) and conjecture (\Cref{fig:enrichment}).
 In post-selection inference, preliminary analyses (e.g.\ a model selection procedure) are used to choose the conjecture (\Cref{fig:posi}).
 As mentioned previously, the selective randomization test proposed here applies conditional post-selection inference to adaptive experiments (\Cref{fig:ours}).